 Not all women like to wear a collared shirt or feel comfortable in shirts.
 Adding an elegant blouse in a flowing chiffon fabric is a great feminine option.
 Work in with the colours of your chosen shirt range to find a complimenting colour to your uniform capsule wardrobe.

 Introduce a Custom Polo to Your Uniform Capsule Wardrobe

-Business is most definitely relaxing in terms of corporate dress and the shirt and tie is not seen as an essential daily uniform.
+Corporate dress standards are much more easy-going these days – the shirt and tie are not seen as an essential daily uniform.
 Whilst it still forms part of a corporate capsule wardrobe, there is definitely more room to relax the dress code.
-Adding a custom polo in our high-end mercerised cotton range is definitely a great ‘casual’ option.
-And with our custom options, tie it in with the shirts and blouses by adding a contrast colour inside the placket to pick up on your branding colours.
+Adding a custom polo from our high-end mercerised cotton range is definitely a great ‘casual’ option.
+Tie it into your wardrobe by adding a contrast colour inside the placket to pick up on your branding colours.

 Allow Pieces to be Worn on Any Day

 When building a uniform capsule wardrobe for your team it’s important to provide wardrobe options with flexibility on when staff can wear each piece.
 Just because Friday is usually ‘Casual Friday’ doesn’t mean you have to go casual.
 If you have a client meeting you may need your corporate gear that day.
 And vice versa – if Monday you are at your desk all day, opt for a more casual option such as chinos and a polo.
 Flexibility is the key.
 Wearing clothes that suit your responsibility for that day will ensure your team fall in love with their work uniform.